 - We have found that you can greatly improve the appearance of a very old Shade7 umbrella by using a car interior protectant like CRC Liquid Armour or an equivalent.
 We recommend that you use an old rag to apply a small amount of protectant to all of the aluminium and nylon parts.
 Just be careful not to get any protectant on the umbrella fabric!

 - When you open your umbrella to use it, we recommend that you open it until the fabric is firm and taut.
 This way the umbrella is at its strongest and will receive less wear.
-If the fabric canopy is loose then it will flap and move in the wind causing unnecessary wear and tear on the umbrella components and fabric.
+If the fabric canopy is loose then it will flap and move in the wind causing unnecessary wear and tear on the frame and fabric.
+However, do not over wind the umbrella as this will put unnecessary strain on the umbrella components.

 Click the following link to learn more about how to clean your outdoor umbrella fabric.